-- A. If a FWS has already been established and management determines that the schedule is having an "adverse Agency impact" on a management unit and/or location, management will notify the Union.
-The Parties will attempt to resolve the issue and promptly determine whether to continue the schedule. - B. If resolution cannot be reached, the Parties will jointly present the issue to the Federal Services Impasse Panel (FSIP).
-The decision issued by FSIP is binding. - C. The basis for the decision will be based on demonstrating: - 1.
+- A. If an FWS has already been established and management determines that the schedule is having an "adverse Agency impact" on a management unit and/or location, management will notify the Union.
+The Parties will attempt to resolve the issue and promptly determine whether to continue the schedule. - B. The basis for the decision will be based on demonstrating: - 1.
 A reduction of the productivity of the Agency; - 2.
 A diminished level of services furnished to the public by the Agency; or - 3.
-An increase in the cost of Agency operations (other than a reasonable administrative cost relating to the process of establishing a flexible or compressed schedule). - D. A schedule change will not occur until a decision has been issued by FSIP. - E. An employee's FWS may be suspended and/or discontinued due to performance and/or conduct issues.
+An increase in the cost of Agency operations (other than a reasonable administrative cost relating to the process of establishing a flexible or compressed schedule). - C. An employee's FWS may be suspended and/or discontinued due to performance and/or conduct issues.
 There must be a nexus between the flexible schedule and the performance and/or conduct for an employee's flexible schedule to be discontinued.